-The Air Check \checkmark O2 monitor outputs a continuous 4-20 mA analog signal proportional to the measured concentration of oxygen.
-4 mA represents 0% O2 and 20 mA represents 95% O2 which is the full range.
+The Air Check \checkmark O2 Monitor outputs a continuous 4-20 mA analog signal proportional to the measured concentration of oxygen.
+4 mA represents 0 ppm O2, and 20 mA represents 1,000 ppm O2 which is the full range.
 In the event of a system fault, a specific factory defined code will be displayed on the local digital display.
 This code will indicate the exact nature of the system fault.